mateusbneiva/mateusbneiva.github.io/index.md

 author_profile: true
 ---

-I am **PhD student** Biology at Univerity of Maryland College Park.
-My research interests are in the area of cell dynamics.
+I am a Mechanical Engineering **Ph.D. candidate** at Pontifícia Universidade Católica (PUC-Rio).
+My research interests are in the area of Fracture Mechanics.
 My main projects are:
+- A New HRR field
-- Project 1
+- Topology Optimization
-- Project 2
+- Origami Fracture
-- Project 3
+- Plasticity